2dotsighborg/getbarter-copy/README.md

 # getbarter-copy
-A simple imitation of the getbarter.co website.
+A simple imitation of the getbarter.co authentication page.